Kehra: Neighborhoods

 There are five neighborhoods in Kehra: Keskus, Vana-asula, Uusasula, Ülejõe, and Põrgupõhja.

-The oldest parts of the town are Keskus and Vanaasula, which were already inhabited before the manor was built between 1624-1637.
+The oldest parts of the town are Keskus and Vanaasula, which were already inhabited before the manor was built between 1624 and 1637.
 The railway was built in 1870 and it split off the current Vanaasula from the rest of the manor.
 The manor started expanding westwards around the same time.
 Construction of the pulp mill began in 1936 and brought along large scale development of Kehra.
-Most of the buildings in Uusasula were built between 1953-1991.
-Construction in the Põrgupõhja district began in 1956. Ülejõe district was supposed to become a summer resort area and the houses were built between 1932-1969.
+Most of the buildings in Uusasula were built between 1953 and 1991.
+Construction in the Põrgupõhja district began in 1956. Ülejõe district was supposed to become a summer resort area and the houses were built between 1932 and 1969.

 Keskus (Kehramõisa)

-According to the Swedish land audit of 1564-1565, Karukse mill was located just south-east of the place where the manor currently is, near the mouth of the alleged Karukse stream.
-The manor itself was first built sometime between 1624-1637.
+According to the Swedish land audit of 1564–1565, Karukse mill was located just south-east of the place where the manor currently is, near the mouth of the alleged Karukse stream.
+The manor itself was first built sometime between 1624 and 1637.
 Karukse meadow lied to the west of the manor complex, other nearby lands were covered by forests.
-The railway station building was built between 1876-1878.
+The railway station building was built between 1876 and 1878.
 The manor complex did not expand west of the current Kreutzwaldi street until the end of the 19th century.
 Kehra park lies to the south of the manor.

 The current elementary school was built in 1939.
 The current local government building was built in 1975 to accommodate students.
 The pharmacy and the medical center were built in 1989.
 The local EEKB congregation building was built in 1990 as a canteen-office for the local sovkhoz.
 The congregation acquired the building in 1995.

 The district is bordered by the Kose road to the west and south, Jägala River to the east, and Tallinn-Narva railway to the north.

 Vana-asula

-The village of Jaunack, which was located near the mouth of the Aavoja river, and Kehra mill, which was located near the current car bridge, were first mentioned in the Swedish land audit of 1564-1565.
+The village of Jaunack, which was located near the mouth of the Aavoja river, and Kehra mill, which was located near the current car bridge, were first mentioned in the Swedish land audit of 1564–1565.
 Other nearby land was mostly covered by fields and forests.

 On a 1856 map, a storehouse was located just south of the current Raja street and an inn was located just north of the street.
 A Baptist place of worship was built on top of the remains of the inn at the beginning of the 20th century.
 The oldest houses south of the pulp mill were also built in the beginning of the 20th century, according to maps and the building register.
-Between 1919-1939, Kehra school operated in a now destroyed building on the Anija road.
-The construction of the pulp mill and the nearby apartment buildings was conducted between 1937-1938.
+Between 1919 and 1939, Kehra school operated in a now destroyed building on the Anija road.
+The construction of the pulp mill and the nearby apartment buildings was conducted between 1937 and 1938.

-The district is bordered by Kehra village and its fields to the north, Jägala river to the east, Tallinn-Narva railway to the south, and Kose-Jägala highway to the west.
+The district is bordered by the village of Kehra and its fields to the north, the Jägala River to the east, the Tallinn–Narva railway to the south, and the highway from Kose to Jägala to the west.